Pix4D/cogito/CONTRIBUTING.md

 Contributions following the minimalistic spirit of this project are welcome.

 Please, before opening a PR, open a ticket to discuss your use case.
 This allows to better understand the _why_ of a new feature and not to waste your time (and mine) developing a feature that for some reason doesn't fit well with the spirit of the library or could be implemented differently.
+This is in the spirit of [Talk, then code](https://dave.cheney.net/2019/02/18/talk-then-code).

 I care about code quality, readability and tests, so please follow the current style and provide adequate test coverage.
 In case of doubts about how to tackle testing something, feel free to ask.